pentandra/lifepreserver/content/blog/the-hairdresser-and-the-archaeologist/index.markdown

 ---
 title: The Hairdresser and the Archaeologist
 description: the need to involve more people in research
 kind: article
+article_id: the-hairdresser-and-the-archaeologist
 author_name: Chris Chapman
 created_at: 2013-02-20
 updated_at: 2013-03-02